FrederikTobner/JANUS/book/src/chapter-03-boot-process/project-structure.md

 ## Type definitions

-Since we're in freestanding mode, meaning there is no host OS, we can't use the system's C standard library.
+Since we're in freestanding mode, meaning there is no host OS, we can't use everyhing from the system's C standard library.
 We provide our own with type definitions for commonly used types.

 ### Create `include/uapi/types.h`